Lost Continent (1951 film): Production

+The general plotline of the film strongly resembles that of Sir Arthur Conan Doyle's novel The Lost World.

-Lost Continent was a low-budget film shot in just 11 days from April 13 to late April 1951 at Goldwyn Studios.
+With a low budget, Lost Continent was shot in just 11 days from April 13 to late April 1951 at Goldwyn Studios.

 Black-and-white footage set atop the prehistoric escarpment was tinted a mint-green color on all theatrical release prints to produce an eerie, other-worldly effect.
-The general plotline of the film strongly resembles that of Sir Arthur Conan Doyle's novel, The Lost World.

-Special effects for the film were credited to Augie Lohman, but recent research, as per an article in Filmfax #105 (March 2005), posits that the stop-motion for the pterodactyl, brontosaurus, and triceratops, were contracted by Lippert from Edward Nassour, and were likely the actual uncredited work of Jay Baylor and sculptor Henry Lion, who worked for Nassour during that time.
-Baylor and Lion were also the likely duo who worked on The Beast of Hollow Mountain.
+Special effects were credited to Augie Lohman, but recent research suggests that the dinosaur stop-motion animation was provided by Edward Nassour and was likely the uncredited work of Jay Baylor and sculptor Henry Lion, who worked for Nassour during that time.